-Step 1 Factory or field applied alkyd oil or latex stain blocking primers on all surfaces Step 2: Field-applied top coat of highest quality 100% acrylic latex paint.
+Step 1: Factory or field applied oil-based, stainblocking primer on all surfaces.

+Step 2: Field-applied top coat of highest quality 100% acrylic latex paint.
 This type of top coat is more flexible and more resistant to blistering and cracking.
 The best protection against extractive bleeding is the application of an oil-based, stainblocking primer before the top coat is applied.